-Nestled between the seedy Tenderloin and ritzy Nob Hill neighborhoods, Cafe Royale has a fantastic selection of local brews, such as "Inception" by Triple Voodoo - very hard to find on tap anywhere else in town.
+Nestled between the seedy Tenderloin and ritzy Nob Hill neighborhoods, The Royale has a fantastic selection of local brews, such as "Inception" by Triple Voodoo, very hard to find on tap anywhere else in town.
 The walls are covered with the work of local photographers and painters, and jazz on Sundays always draws an eclectic and friendly crowd.
-Sushi Tuesday is quickly becoming a staple classic.
-If you want good beer, friendly bartenders and a look at an up-and-coming San Francisco hotspot, head to Cafe Royale.
-(Happy Hours, 3-6.)
-A reasonable walk from Union Square for those who need a break from shopping.
+The crowd is young and friendly, and the bartenders are knowledgable.
+If you want good beer, versatile bartenders and a look at an up-and-coming San Francisco hotspot, head to The Royale.
+(Happy Hours, 4-7.)

 Hemlock is big enough to have something for everyone.
 Just need a drink?
 Join them for their daily Happy Hour from 4-7.
 Want to dance?
 They have great live shows as well as popular local DJ's spinning at all hours.
 Need a snack?
 Grab a bag of hot roasted peanuts for just a buck.
 Need a smoke?
 That's even taken care of by the popular smoking lounge, a rarity in smoke-free San Francisco.
 If you want a big night out - but don't know exactly where to start - kick your evening off with a visit to the Hemlock Tavern.